phanikandula/weather-project/README.md

 In the initial iteration, I'll use docker-compose to deploy the 'production' version on a VM from one of the cloud providers.

 post-MVP: I'll include manifests needed to deploy on kubernetes.

+## Develop

+### Locally without docker

+Need two terminals: One for frontend and one for backend

+Terminal 1: ```cd projects/backend && npm install && npm run dev```

+Terminal 2: ```cd projects/frontend && npm install && npm start```

+Now the browser should pop up.
+Enter any string and the roundtrip to backend happens and the value is echoed back.